uc-r/uc-r.github.io/analytics/predictive/naive_bayes.md

 where:

-* $P(C_k)$ is the _prior_ probability of the outcome.
+* $$P(C_k)$$ is the _prior_ probability of the outcome.
 Essentially, based on the historical data, what is the probability of an employee attriting or not.
 As we saw in the above section preparing our training and test sets, our prior probability of an employee attriting was about 16% and the probability of not attriting was about 84%.

-* $P(X)$ is the probability of the predictor variables (same as $P(C_k|x_1, \dots, x_p)$).
+* $$P(X)$$ is the probability of the predictor variables (same as $$P(C_k|x_1, \dots, x_p)$$).
 Essentially, based on the historical data, what is the probability of each observed combination of predictor variables.
 When new data comes in, this becomes our *evidence*.

-* $P(X \vert C_k)$ is the _conditional probability_ or *likelihood*.
+* $$P(X \vert C_k)$$ is the _conditional probability_ or *likelihood*.
 Essentially, for each class of the response variable (i.e. attrit or not attrit), what is the probability of observing the predictor values.

-* $P(C_k \vert X)$ is called our _posterior probability_.
-By combining our observed information, we are updating our _a priori_ information on probabilities to compute a posterior probability that an observation has class $C_k$.
+* $$P(C_k \vert X)$$ is called our _posterior probability_.
+By combining our observed information, we are updating our _a priori_ information on probabilities to compute a posterior probability that an observation has class $$C_k$$.

 We can re-write Eq.
 (1) in plain english as:

 $$\texttt{posterior} = \frac{\texttt{prior} \times \texttt{likelihood}}{\texttt{evidence}} $$

 Although Eq.
 (1) has simplistic beauty on its surface, it becomes complex and intractable as the number of predictor variables grow.
 In fact, to compute the posterior probability for a response variable with *m* classes and a data set with *p* predictors, Eq.
-(1) would require $p^m$ probabilities computed.
+(1) would require $$p^m$$ probabilities computed.
 So for our attrition data, we have 2 classes (attrition vs. non-attrition) and 31 variables, requiring 2,147,483,648 probabilities computed.

 ### The simplified classifier